Cloud-Native-Coding/c-n-d-e-all-deploy/c-n-d-e-controller/README.md

 ## Installation

 1. Setup a new Cluster at running Dashboard instance.
-Note values for IPA Key and Cluster Name
+Note values for API Key and Cluster Name
 2. Edit <TENANT>/kustomization.yaml

 change literals for config map `saas-controller-config` for `CNDE_API_KEY` and `CNDE_CLUSTER_NAME`